 Not a Distant History

-The transatlantic slave trade was the largest forced migration in human history—an unparalleled crime against humanity that saw an estimated 15 million men, women, and children stolen from Africa and forced into brutal labor to fuel colonization.
+The transatlantic slave trade was the largest forced migration in human history—an unparalleled crime against humanity that saw more than 12.5 million men, women, and children stolen from the Continent of Africa and forced into brutal labor to fuel colonization.
 Entire societies were torn apart, and the legacy of this atrocity still echoes today.

 While slavery in the United States was abolished in 1865, the struggle for racial justice continues.
 Systemic inequality, economic exclusion, and environmental racism remain daily realities for the descendants of those taken.
 Though we cannot change the past, we can grow a new connection between Africa and the Americas—one rooted in justice, healing, and hope.